"Let My People Know"

 JEWISH JAPAN: FROM MIDDLE EAST TO FAR EAST

 This presentation pulls on the unlikely Jewish threads woven into the silky sleeves of this traditional yet hyper-advanced society.
-In fact, Osaka was home from 1994 to 2017.
+In fact, Japan has been home since 1994.
 The slideshow/talk includes both historical and contemporary images and commentary.